joseuilton/myscret/README.md

 - [X] The user should answer a question anonymously.
 - [X] Optionally, the user can answer a question with your information.
 - [X] The user should list answers created for a question.
+- [ ] The user should list answers for your questions.
+- [ ] The user should list your answers for user's questions

+### Business Rules

 ### Database
 - A User can be author of multiple Questions